 The courses are grouped by ages.
 The children’s course is for children ages 8 to 12 years old.
 The teenagers’ course is for teens ages 13 to 16 years old.
 Sometimes the two groups are combined if numbers are small.
 In some courses students up to 18 are admitted.
 Courses are one to three days in length.
 Parents or guardians who have completed a ten-day course with S. N. Goenka or his assistant teachers are welcome to stay at centre courses till the course is over.
 They may be following a different schedule of meditation than the children and will have opportunities for volunteer duties.
 Other parents and guardians who are dropping off their children are welcome to stay during the registration time but will then leave the centre until the course is over.

 During the course, meditation instructions are given by S N Goenka via audio and video recordings.
 In addition, there may be physical and creative activities as shown in the sample timetable.
-On teenagers’ courses there may be longer periods of meditation and some periods of Noble Silence.
+On teenagers’ courses there may be longer periods of meditation.
 On all these courses, groups of participants are assigned helpers who take care of their needs during the course.

 Photos from South Africa